Luke943/CircadianDesktops/README.md

 - Run on startup - The app to run in the background when the computer is started.

 ## App files
 - app.py - Main script to run the app.
-Contains the MainWindow class and script to call start app.
+Contains the MainWindow class and script to start app.
 - functions.py - Helper functions called by app.py.
 Handles functionality outside the GUI.
 - ui_mainwindow.py - Python script generated from destopUi.ui by pyuic5.
 Used as GUI layout for MainWindow in app.py.
 - custom_qt.py - Contains a custom QtPalette class for 'dark theme'.